renesas-rz/rz_gstreamer_sample_code/10_gst-videoscale/README.md

 ```
 - In this case, a 640x360 MP4 file will be generated after running this application.

-  Download the input file at: [sintel_trailer-720p.mp4](https://download.blender.org/durian/trailer/sintel_trailer-720p.mp4).
+  Download the input file [sintel_trailer-720p.mp4](https://download.blender.org/durian/trailer/sintel_trailer-720p.mp4) and place it in _/home/media/videos_.
   ```sh
   $   /usr/share/10_gst-videoscale/gst-videoscale /home/media/videos/sintel_trailer-720p.mp4 640 360
   ```
-  >Note that it does not have audio and if the output’s resolution is abnormal, this application will not work
+  >Note that output does not have audio.
+If it's resolution is abnormal, this application will not work.